Kelleykuang/Personal-webpage/content/publication/EarphoneTrack/index.md

 abstract: In this work, we propose a new modality of acoustic motion tracking using earphones.Earphone-based tracking mitigates the constraints associated with traditional smartphone-based tracking.
 With novel designs and comprehensive experiments, we show earphone-based motion tracking can achieve a great flexibility and a high accuracy at the same time.

 # Summary.
 An optional shortened abstract.
-summary: In this work, we propose a new modality of acoustic motion tracking using earphones.Earphone-based tracking mitigates the constraints associated with traditional smartphone-based tracking.
+summary: In this work, we propose a new modality of acoustic motion tracking using earphones.
 With novel designs and comprehensive experiments, we show earphone-based motion tracking can achieve a great flexibility and a high accuracy at the same time.

 tags: []